-Most people will tell you that aloe vera plants are the easiest houseplant to take care of, but this can actually often be deceiving.
+Most people will tell you that Aloe Vera plants are the easiest houseplant to take care of, but this can actually often be deceiving.
 If placed in the right environment, aloe veras will thrive without much care.
 However, sometimes the smallest mistakes can mean it is game-over.
-The main causes why your aloe vera might be turning brown or wilting are overwatering, drainage issues, cold temperatures and leaf burn.
+The main causes why your Aloe Vera might be dying are overwatering, drainage issues, cold temperatures and leaf burn.

-If you notice that your aloe vera’s leaves are turning brown and mushy, it is most likely due to overwatering.
+If you notice that your Aloe Vera’s leaves are turning brown and mushy, it is most likely due to overwatering.
 This is actually the most common reason why aloe vera will die, sometimes it is difficult to just leave your plants alone, we don’t want to feel as though we are neglecting them but sometimes too much love is harmful!
-Aloe vera don’t need to be watered very often, we go for once every 10-14 days in summer and even less in winter.
+Aloe Vera plants don’t need to be watered very often, we go for once every 10-14 days in summer and even less in winter.
 They prefer dry soil so it is better to steer on the cautious side when watering.

-Overwatering can very quickly lead to root rot which is very harmful to your aloe.
+Overwatering can very quickly lead to root rot which is very harmful to your Aloe and cause it to die.
 Not only does it cause the leaves to turn yellow and brown, but it will also mean that the plant is unable to take up water or nutrients meaning your plant may begin to die pretty quickly.
-If you think that you may have overwatered your aloe vera it is best to replace the soil straight away rather than just sit and wait for it to dry up over time.
+If you think that you may have overwatered your Aloe Vera, in order to revive it, it’s best to replace the soil straight away rather than just sit and wait for it to dry up over time.

 Make sure to check the moisture in the soil before you water your aloe vera.
 There are two really easy ways to make sure that it definitely needs water.
 First check the moisture at the top of the soil, if it is still damp then wait at least a week before watering.
 You can also lift up your aloe plant to check the weight of the plant before and after watering.
 You will then start to be able to gauge how heavy the soil is when it is in need of water.